Skip to Content

 Crispy cucumber slices are topped with creamy hummus, chicken sausage, and grape tomatoes.
 They’re a party in your mouth.

 Best of all, one bite contains only 51 calories.
-So, you can enjoy your party, yet stick to your diet.

 Per Serving: